 Humanly speaking, [true repentance] is our small part in the plan of salvation.
 Our part is repenting.
 God will do the converting, the transforming, and the forgiving.

 In other words, sincere repentance involves more than merely admitting our sins and feeling sorry about our wrongdoing.
 Sincere repentance also involves having a genuine desire to please God in the future.
 If we really desire to please God, we will want to be obedient to His teachings, although we will fail frequently, because of our human weaknesses.
 The extent to which we strive to be obedient to the teachings of Christ reflects the degree of our maturity as a Christian.
-[See the Appendix at the end of this article for a list of scriptures which indicate that genuine repentance is necessary for salvation.]

 Is it Necessary to Suppress Intellect to Become a Christian?